 - All information provided is relevant to the job.

 - You provide evidence of how your previous experience, skills and abilities mean that you match the needs of the job i.e. the abilities/skills specified within the essential/desirable criteria of the person specification.
 Remember that you may be able to draw from different areas of your life to provide relevant and useful examples, not just paid employment.

 - You provide a full and continuous history of your education/training and unemployment/work experience.
 Unexplained gaps are not helpful and will be explored with you in person if you are invited to attend an interview.

 - You complete all essential fields on the application form.
-Incomplete application forms will not be accepted during HR review of applications.
+Incomplete application forms will not be accepted during the HR review of applications.

 - You have checked all spelling and grammar.

 - Just confirm that you can do the criteria specified in the person specification without further explanation.
-You need to provide clear evidence of how you meet the criteria by giving examples which draw upon previous experience, from paid or voluntary employment, education or other interests.
+You need to provide clear evidence of how you meet the criteria by giving examples that draw upon previous experience, from paid or voluntary employment, education or other interests.

 - Cut and paste supporting statements between applications.
 This will be obvious to the selection panel and will have a negative impact on their consideration of your application.

-- Overinflate achievements, keep them accurate and honest.
+- Overinflate achievements.
+Keep them accurate and honest.

 - Make it difficult for the selection panel to assess whether you match the criteria specified for the role.
 By structuring your application around the criteria identified for the job, you will make your application more relevant and easier to assess.